MPG-Paradox/spotify-dna/README.md

 python app.py
 ```

-The app will auto-install requirements on first run.
+The app will auto-install requirements on first run and compile Python files.
+On Windows you may see a warning like `Can't list ... python*.zip` during this
+compile step.
+As long as no other errors appear, you can safely ignore it.

 3. In another terminal install frontend deps and start React dev server: